 - 4.2 However, when a customer is unhappy about the way that an appeal was handled, for example a delay in preparing the Council's submission to the Housing Benefit Appeals Services, this should be dealt with under the Council's complaint policy and procedure. - 4.3 If the complaint is about the attitude of staff when handling a planning application this falls under the Council's corporate complaint policy and procedure.
 The Council's complaints policy cannot overturn a Planning application decision. - 4.4 If in doubt, it should be recorded and investigated as a complaint.
-If it is decided not to accept the complaint, a customer should be given a clear explanation as to why and if possible, an alternative route should be given. - 4.5 A judgement needs to be made on a case by case basis as to whether to look into the substance of anonymous complaints.
+If it is decided not to accept the complaint, a customer should be given a clear explanation as to why and if possible, an alternative route should be given.
+Details for the relevant Ombudsman should also be provided to the customer if they chose to challenge our decision.

+4.5 A judgement needs to be made on a case by case basis as to whether to look into the substance of anonymous complaints.
 When an anonymous complaint is made it will obviously not be possible for a response to be provided back to that customer.